-Jack Osbourne credited the low-carb Paleo diet for helping him manage his multiple sclerosis and fueling his recent 70-pound weight loss.
+Jack Osbourne credited a low carb, high-fat ketogenic-style Paleo diet for helping him manage his multiple sclerosis and fueling his recent 70-pound weight loss.

 “Diet is a big thing," Osbourne told Dr. Oz.
 "I am a firm believer in you are what you eat.
 I juice a lot, and I try to stick to a Paleo diet.”